Warning Signs of Codependency in Marriage (and How to Heal From It!)

 Sometimes a codependent may have overly harsh boundaries, closing themselves off making them harder to interact with.
 Oftentimes they switch back and forth between being overly giving and then in other instances shutting down completely.

 4. Strong Desire for Control

-While codependents may have trouble with boundaries they still desire control in order to feel safe.
-That control can come out unhealthy ways in their relationships.
-They are so dependent on their partner they may seek to control them because they desire them to act in certain ways to ensure that they remain okay emotionally.
+While codependents may have trouble with boundaries, they still desire control in order to feel safe.
+That control can come out in unhealthy ways in their relationships.
+They are so dependent on their partner that they may seek to control them because they desire them to act in certain ways to ensure that they remain okay emotionally.